Shiffrin becomes most decorated U.S. alpine racer

 After taking the bronze medal with a third in Thursday’s world super giant slalom, Shiffrin emerged with her latest gold by placing third of 34 racers in Monday’s super giant slalom, and dominating the slalom run for a 0.86-second overall victory over Slovakia’s Petra Vlhova.

-Temperatures that dropped overnight caused the slalom course to be set into a sheet of ice, causing 14 competitors to crash or ski out.
+Plunging overnight temperatures resulted in the slalom course being set into a sheet of ice, causing 14 competitors to crash or ski out.

 But Shiffrin’s formative years racing on ice surfaces in Vermont came in handy.
 She made the conditions look easy, building her lead by half a second at each split and amassing it to 2.35 seconds.
 Only Vlhova came close in the final accounting.